-• In 1993, the ketogenic diet cured Charlie Abraham's epilepsy.
+• In 1993, the ketogenic diet offered an effective therapeutic treatment for Charlie Abraham's intractable epilepsy.
 In 1994, The Charlie Foundation for Ketogenic Therapies was founded by his father Jim Abrahams who also produced the 1997 drama film "First Do No Harm," effectively renewing interest in the clinical applications of the Ketogenic Diet.
 We would like to thank the Charlie Foundation for their continued support and education for families affected by epilepsy.